-Curriculum Intent
+Intent

-At Enfield Academy, our intent is to ensure that Religious Education (RE) contributes dynamically to children and young people’s education in schools by provoking challenging questions about meaning and purpose in life; beliefs about God; ultimate reality; issues of right and wrong; and what it means to be human.
+At Enfield Academy, our intent is to ensure that Religious Education (RE) contributes dynamically to children and young people’s education in schools by provoking challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, issues of right and wrong, and what it means to be human.

 In RE, our pupils will learn about and from religions and worldviews in local, national and global contexts, to discover, explore and consider different answers to these questions.
 They learn to weigh up the value of wisdom from different sources, to develop and express their insights in response, and to agree or disagree respectfully.

-The RE Curriculum will equip pupils with systematic knowledge and understanding of a range of religions and worldviews, enabling them to develop their ideas, values and identities.
+The RE Curriculum will equip pupils with substantive knowledge and understanding of a range of religions and worldviews, enabling them to develop their ideas, values and identities.
 It will develop in pupils an aptitude for dialogue so that they can participate positively in our society with its diverse religions and worldviews.
 Pupils will gain and deploy the skills needed to understand, interpret and evaluate texts, sources of wisdom and authority and other evidence.
 They will learn to articulate clearly and coherently their personal beliefs, ideas, values and experiences while respecting the right of others to differ.

-RE, British Values and SMSC
+RE, British Values and SMSC:

 Enfield Academy actively promotes the British values of:

 Our RE curriculum provides a balance between three disciplines.
-These are Theology, Philosophy and Human/Social Sciences (or Believing, Living and Thinking).
+These are: Theology, Philosophy and Human/Social Sciences (or Believing, Living and Thinking).

 RE lessons offer a structured and safe space during curriculum time for reflection, discussion, dialogue and debate.
 Excellent teaching of RE enables pupils to learn to think for themselves about British values.
 In RE, pupils learn the skills and develop attitudes that help protect themselves and others from harm throughout their lives.
-Actively promoting British values means challenging opinions or behaviours in school and the wider community, which are contrary to British values.
+Actively promoting British values means challenging opinions or behaviours in school and the wider community, which are contrary to British Values.

 Early Years Foundation Stage